John Stamos opens up about son's birth: Wife's delivery took 'about 20 minutes'

 The first-time father, 54, phoned in to "On Air With Ryan Seacrest" on Thursday and gushed about his son, Billy, just days after he and new wife Caitlin McHugh, 31, welcomed the little boy.

-"We just kind of crammed everything in because it’s been so great," the actor said of getting engaged, married and pregnant all within the past year.
+"We just kind of crammed everything in because it’s been so great," the actor said of getting engaged, married and having a child all within the past year.
 "It’s so beautiful having a baby.
 You have to do it, Ryan."

 Stamos even joked that since welcoming Billy, "everything is greener and bluer."